ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "ACME Authorization Object Fields" registry lists field names that are defined for use in ACME authorization objects.
-Fields marked as "configurable" may be included in a new-authorization request.
+Fields marked as "configurable" may be included in a newAuthz request.

 Template: